ashvegeta/OneVsAll-classification/README.md

  working of one-vs-all

+ algorithm :

  for i = 1: no.of.classes

- class i = class A
+ class A = class i
- rest of class = class B
+ class B = rest of classes
  perform logistic regression on class A and class B and update the parameters

-  endfor
+ *endfor

   we use the above algorithm to perform multi-class prediction